dustinpfister/blog_posts/_posts/threejs-points-material.md

 layout: post
 categories: three.js
 id: 186
-updated: 2021-05-15 07:38:11
+updated: 2021-05-15 07:43:15
-version: 1.7
+version: 1.8
 ---

 The use of [Vector3](/2018/04/15/threejs-vector3/) class instances in [three.js](https://threejs.org/) is a major part of the process of doing much of anything in three.js.
 There is not just the geometry used with a material to compose a mesh object when it comes to vectors, the position property in the Object3d class is an instance of Vector3.
 This position property is used to set the position of mesh objects, cameras, and a whole lot of other objects.

 However what if I just want to work with a collection of vectors, and have some kind of way of just displaying some points in space rather than lines, or a solid object.
 Maybe there is a few ways of going about doing that actually such as just observing the position property of a mesh as a point in space, and just using built in geometry constructors for the mesh such as the Sphere geometry constructor to just serve as some geometry to surround this point of interest.
 When I think about it for a moment maybe that kind of approach would be a good idea actually.
-However there is also the [Points Constructor](https://threejs.org/docs/#api/en/objects/Points) that can be used with the Special [Points Material](https://threejs.org/docs/#api/en/materials/PointsMaterial) that is put in place just for this purpose.
+However there is also the [Points Constructor](https://threejs.org/docs/#api/en/objects/Points) that can be used with the Special [Points Material](https://threejs.org/docs/#api/en/materials/PointsMaterial) that is put in place just for this purpose of just drawing some points in space.

+There is always at least a few different ways of going about doing something, I can not say that I bother with the points material that much when it comes to working on actual projects.
+So in this post I will of course be going over a few examples of the Points Constructor, but I will also be going over some other examples of this sort of thing involving collections of points in space.

 <!-- more -->

-This post will mainly be about the Points Material rather than the Points constructor, but from what I have gathered thus far it looks like there might not be much to write about the Points constructor so for the moment I will cover both of theme here.

 ## 1 - What to know before getting started